wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-01-09-Parse_XML_Python.md

 xml_dict = xmltodict.parse(xml_content)
 print(type(xml_dict))
 ```
+If you print the type of this object, you will see we get returned an ordered dictionary.
 ```bash
 (venv) WAUTERW-M-65P7:Parse_XML_Python wauterw$ python3 parseXML.py
 <class 'collections.OrderedDict'>
 ```
 ### Overview of customers
+Let's write a small script to print an overview of all customers.
+If you take a look at the sample XML file, you'll see that the `Root` element contains a list of `Customers`.
+Hence, in Python language, you can load all customers in a list by using `xml_dict['Root']['Customers']`.

+After that, it's a matter of looping through a Python dictionary and printing the values.
 ```python3
 import xmltodict